-2022 HIGHLIGHTS
+2023 HIGHLIGHTS

-- PPE facilitated a 3-day training in Jamaica with UN Women and FinDev Canada on Gender Lens Investing for Financial Institutions. - As a founding member of the 2X Collaborative, PPE was very active as co-leads in two Communities of Practice: Gender & Climate, as well as Digital and Financial Inclusion.
-In 2022, PPE co-led 7 sessions. - Rated "Leader" as per the Women's Empowerment Principles (WEPs) Gender Gap Analysis Tool. - Updated ESMS by including an explicit human rights policy.
-Updated existing templates for E&S screening and the E&S Due Diligence questionnaire. - Developed a detailed Gender and Diversity Investment Program in alignment with 2X criteria and WEPs for PCF III (upcoming fund). - PPE facilitated 101 training on Gender Lens Investing during the Caribbean ESG and Climate Finance Summit in Trinidad.
+- PPE facilitated a 2-day training in Bermuda with UN Women and FinDev Canada on Gender-Lens Investing for Financial Institutions. - As a founding member of the 2X Collaborative, PPE was again active in Peer Action Groups: GBVH, as well as Digital and Financial Inclusion. - PPE is rated "Leader" as per the Women's Empowerment Principles (WEPs) Gender Gap Analysis Tool, making ongoing improvements. - PPE updated its Exclusion List to reflect Climate Change commitments.
+Started the first steps to develop a Climate Change Framework. - Updated its Gender and Diversity Investment Program for PCF III Fund. - PPE team facilitated an in-depth Diversity, Equity and Inclusion training to investees.
+In a second phase, the team led a deep-dive into the Women's Empowerment Principles and discussions on potential improvements.